Matt Constant

-Matthew Constant (born August 17, 1998) is a Canadian-American soccer player.
+Matthew Constant (born August 17, 1998) is a former soccer player.

 Career

 Youth

 Constant spent 7 years as part of the Dallas Texans USSDA academy side.

 College & amateur

 Constant played college soccer at the University of New Mexico for two seasons in 2016 and 2017.
 He made 38 appearances, scoring one goal for the Lobos.
 In 2019, Constant transferred to the University of North Carolina at Chapel Hill, where he played two further seasons, including a truncated 2020 season due to the COVID-19 pandemic.
 For the Tar Heels, Constant made 18 appearances.
 He scored a single goal and tallied a single assist.

 Whilst at college, Constant also played in the USL League Two, appearing for Texas United in 2018 and Wake FC in 2019.

 Professional

 On January 21, 2021, Constant was selected 50th overall in the 2021 MLS SuperDraft by Sporting Kansas City.
 He signed with the club's USL Championship side Sporting Kansas City II on April 28, 2021.
 Following the 2021 season, Kansas City opted to declined their contract option on Constant.